Frequently Asked Questions

 - It gives states the opportunity to develop tax-advantaged savings programs for eligible people with disabilities.
 These saving programs provide the opportunity for people with disabilities to maintain eligibility for federal and state benefits while saving money to cover qualified disability...
 Read more

 - Yes, you can roll over money from a 529 college savings account into a beneficiary’s (or family member’s*) ABLE account without being penalized.
-There is a $19,000 rollover limit (less the current tax-year ABLE contributions).
-You can use the appropriate 529 College Savings to ABLE Rollover...
+There is a $20,000 rollover limit (less the current tax-year ABLE contributions).
+You can use the appropriate 529 College Savings to ABLE Rollover Form...
 Read more